CHIYUCHEN/SBD/data_catalog.md

 ```

 2. Q2: Census Tract with Largest Library Area for Civic/Institutional Land Use

-•	Queries aim to find the census tract with the largest total area designated as a library.
+&nbsp;&nbsp;•	Queries aim to find the census tract with the largest total area designated as a library.. <br />

-•	Timings are noted using EXPLAIN ANALYZE before and after dropping index landuse_cleanup_c_dig3desc_idx.
+&nbsp;&nbsp;•	Timings are noted using EXPLAIN ANALYZE before and after dropping index landuse_cleanup_c_dig3desc_idx. <br />

-•	This query filters by lu.c_dig3desc = '414', presumably representing library areas.
+&nbsp;&nbsp;•	This query filters by lu.c_dig3desc = '414', presumably representing library areas. <br />

 #### Code